bvincent1/bvincent1.github.io/_drafts/2017-01-27-serverless.md

 npm install -g serverless
 ```

-Set environment variables to your aws keys:
+Set environment variables to your aws admin keys:
 ```bash
 # add to .bashrc or whatever file you use
 export AWS_ACCESS_KEY_ID=GETUROWNACCESSKEY